JDLCH bio

 In 2020, De La Chica debuted as a director with the experimental film Agatha, an exploration of solitude based in part on his short story, Voyeuristic Images, and his piano cycle of the same title.
 Agatha premiered at the prestigious Bogota Film Festival, winning Special Mention – Best International Film.
 To date, the film has been officially selected by more than thirty international film festivals and has won eighteen awards, including Best Picture, Best LGBTQ Film, Best Cinematography, Best Soundtrack, and Best Actor.
 A reviewer for the Rome Prisma Film Awards described Agatha as “an elegant, original, poetic film that touches us with delicacy,” calling De La Chica “an author to follow.”

 In 2021, responding to the tragic stories he read in the New York Times about the Latino community in Queens (epicenter of the pandemic in New York), De La Chica paid tribute to them in his follow-up movie, Dora.
 The film tells the story of a young aspiring hairdresser from Colombia who, now living in Queens, suddenly faces the grim uncertainties and isolation of a global pandemic.
 The film reflects De La Chica’s ongoing interest in experimentation while brilliantly incorporating selections from his album Silencios Fatuos Op.
 16. He lets the deeply nuanced music speak for itself in this thirty-minute snapshot of love and sexuality, loss and despair.
 Dora, which will premiere for audiences in 2024, has been selected in twenty six international film festivals and has won thirteen awards, including Best LGBTQ Film, Best Experimental film, Best composer, and Best Actress.
 The film also was Semi-Finalist at the prestigious Flickers' Rhode Island International Film Festival.
-A reviewer for the Falcon International Film Festival in London, described Dora “a winner” and “an artistic triumph and an emotional story at its heart,” saying De La Chica “has made a potent film, one that works on several levels simultaneously” and calling the film “visually poignant, thematically relevant and artistically creative.”
+The Falcon International Film Festival in London, described Dora “a winner” and “an artistic triumph and an emotional story at its heart,” saying De La Chica “has made a potent film, one that works on several levels simultaneously” and calling the film “visually poignant, thematically relevant and artistically creative.”

 Book + Opera